 God Is Doing A New Thing at St. Luke’s

-Phase 2 of this project marked the start of another 3 year Capital Campaign in 2020, called Breaking Ground And Breaking Bread Together, which we kicked off in our back parking lot around a meal and a worship service, and our focal point was the hope of breaking ground on a new building in 2020.
+Phase 2 of this project marked the start of another 3 year Capital Campaign in 2020, called Breaking Ground And Breaking Bread Together, which we kicked off in our back parking lot around a meal and a worship service.
+Our focal point was the hope of breaking ground on a new building in 2020.
 This was followed by a series of Capital Campaign Events raising money for this wonderful new endeavor.

-On Friday, April 30th, St. Luke’s signed a contract with Linden Construction, and now we await the demolition of our old building and the construction of a new one.

-Our plans for the new Family Life Center is more than we ever imagined.
-It has offices, reception areas, meeting spaces, a choir room, a large Fellowship Hall that will seat 365 people around tables for a meal, a half-court gym, a stage for musicals, worship, and performances, and an industry-standard kitchen.
-This facility will serve as a gathering place to help us accomplish Faith Webbing by building relationships among all ages and provides us with new chances to reach out to those in the community around us as we show them Christ’s love.
-Join us as we look with hope toward the future.
+Our new Family Life Center is more than we ever imagined.
+It has offices, reception areas, meeting spaces, a choir room, a large Fellowship Hall that seats over 250 people around tables for a meal, a half-court gym, a stage for musicals, worship, and performances, and an industry-standard kitchen.
+It now serves as a gathering place to help us accomplish Faith Webbing by building relationships among all ages and provides us with new chances to reach out to those in the community around us as we show them Christ’s love.
+Join us as we look with hope toward the future!